 Ernest Hemingway and Henry ("Mike") Strater with the remaining 500 lbs of an estimated 1000 lb marlin that was half-eaten by sharks before it could be landed in the Bahamas in 1935.
 See Pilar for details of this episode.

-Alone and far out to sea without food, Santiago struggled in a battle of will.
-But his battle had only begun.
-As he attempts to return to land with his catch - his first in over 87 days - sharks follow the trail of blood and destroy his "hard fought" prize.
-But the old man refuses to accept defeat and against all odds battles the forces out to destroy his victory.
-The story is narrated by an anonymous narrator, but also frequently provides details about Santiago's inner thoughts and dreams.
-The story is fraught with symbolism about life and dealth and the struggles one must endure.
-The theme is that there is honor is struggle, defeat and death, and that pride is the source of greatness and determination.
+Alone, in a vast ocean without food, Santiago engages in an intense and heroic battle of will.
+The challenge had only begun.
+As he attempts to return to land with his catch – which he sorely needed - sharks follow the trail of blood and destroy his hard-fought prize.
+Determinedly, the old man refuses to concede to the ravenous sharks, Hell-bent on destroying his victory.
+Narrated by an anonymous narrator, the story is frequently interspersed with details about Santiago's inner thoughts and dreams.
+This lone man’s saga is fraught with symbolism about life,death, and the challenges people must endure in life.
+The over-riding theme proposes honor as an existential challenge against defeat and death.
+Pride is the driving force of greatness and determination.